d-bl/MAE-gf/docs/literature.md

 # Literature

+Please note that GroundForge and all its galleries do not replace but complement the books listed here.
+GroundForge is meant to explore and experiment with the patterns, to create variations and to share them.
-Some of the publications listed here are mentioned on this website.
-Others are for more inspiration.
+Some of the publications are mentioned on this website.
 Of course, this list is incomplete.

 * N. Andries: Naar de bron (Binche)
 * N. Andries, H. de Kok, G Landuyt and others: Van speldengrond tot Turnhoutse kant